REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Method

 \subsection{Other Implementation Details}

-\paragraph{Adaptive Training Scheduling} From description so far, the training scheduling of robot evolution parameters $\alpha_k$ has been fixed.
+\paragraph{Adaptive Training Scheduling} From the description so far, the training scheduling of robot evolution parameters $\alpha_k$ has been fixed.
 Moreover, the number of epochs trained in each evolution phase (i.e. $N_e$ in Algorithm \ref{alg:revolver}) is also fixed.
 In practice, however, we can dynamically schedule the training by changing both hyperparameters on the fly, especially when the difficulty of each transfer phase is different.
 Determining the progression step size $l_k$ or the next $\alpha_k$ is usually hard since the training results are usually not predictable.
 A more practical strategy is to fix all $l_k$ while setting the initial value of $N_e$ to be small in each phase.
-When the training of policy struggles during the current phase, e.g. the reward or success drops significantly compared to previous phase, we iteratively increase $N_e$ until the policy performance is sufficient to move on to the next phase.
+When the training of policy struggles during the current phase, e.g. the reward or success rate drops significantly compared to previous phases, we iteratively increase $N_e$ until the policy performance is sufficient to move on to the next phase.
 We adopted this strategy in the experiments in Section \ref{sec:dapg:exp}.

-\paragraph{Replay Buffer Cleaning} As the policy moves onto the next training phase, the past transitions sampled from less evolved robots in previous phases should no longer be used.
+\paragraph{Replay Buffer Cleaning} As the policy optimization moves on to the next phase, the past transition sampled from less evolved robots in previous phases are outdated and should no longer be used.
 To implement this, we remove transition tuples that are older than the current interpolation range from the replay buffer upon entering the next phase.